NextronSystems/thor-manual/deployment/thunderstorm.rst

 Source Identification
 ^^^^^^^^^^^^^^^^^^^^^

-The log file generated by THOR Thunderstorm doesn't contain the current host as hostname in each line.
-By default, it contains the sending source's FQDN or IP address if a name cannot be resolved using the locally configured DNS server.
+The log file generated by THOR Thunderstorm does not include the current host as the hostname in each line.
+By default, it uses the sender's FQDN or IP address if the local DNS server cannot resolve a name.

-However, every source can set a “source” value in the request and overwrite the automatically evaluated hostname.
-This way users can use custom values that are evaluated or set on the sending on the end system.
+However, each source can set a ``source`` value in the request and override the automatically determined hostname.
+This allows users to use custom values collected or set on the sending endpoint.

 .. code-block:: console

    nextron@unix:~$ curl -X POST "http://myserver:8080/api/check?source=test" -F "file=@sample.exe"

-Synchronous and Asynchronous Mode
+Synchronous and Asynchronous Modes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is also important to mention that Thunderstorm supports two ways to submit samples, a synchronous and an asynchronous mode.
+Thunderstorm supports two submission modes: synchronous and asynchronous.

-The default is synchronous submission.
-In this mode, the sender waits for the scan result, which can be empty in case of no detection or contains match elements in cases in which a threat could be identified.
+Synchronous submission is the default.
+In this mode, the sender waits for the scan result.
+The result is empty if no detection occurs, or contains matching elements if a threat is identified.

-In asynchronous mode, the submitter doesn't wait for the scan result but always gets a send receipt with an id, which can just be discarded or used to query the service at a later point in time.
-This mode is best for use cases in which the submitter doesn't need to know the scan results and batch submission should be as fast as possible.
+In asynchronous mode, the sender does not wait for the scan result.
+Instead, it always receives a receipt with an ID, which can either be discarded or used to query the service later.
+This mode is best suited for use cases where the sender does not need immediate scan results and batch submission speed is the priority.

 .. list-table::
    :header-rows: 1
    :widths: 30, 30, 40

-   * -
+   * - Aspect
      - Synchronous
      - Asynchronous
    * - Server API Endpoint